chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 * [http://lwn.net/Articles/289013/](http://lwn.net/Articles/289013/)
 * [http://lwn.net/Articles/289245/](http://lwn.net/Articles/289245/)

-This tree, to be maintained by *Stephen Rothwell*, is intended to be a gathering point for the patches which are planned to be merged in the next development cycle.
+The **linux-next** tree, to be maintained by *Stephen Rothwell*, is intended to be a gathering point for the patches which are planned to be merged in the next development cycle.

 **NOTE 1**: As a kernel developer, you should send patches against **linux-next** tree, not the **mainline** tree.